-- the third element (Problem Ontology Description) can be totally reused from PASSI as it descends from already done considerations. - the fourth fragment (Scenario Description) presents some elements to be inserted in the List_elements3, they are: Actor, Agent and Message. - for the Message element, by following the step 7.a.iii, we find that the definition of Message is quite similar to that of Interaction and therefore we can remove them respectively from List_elements2 and List_elements3.
+- the third element (Problem Ontology Description) can be totally reused form PASSI as it descends from already done considerations. - the fourth fragment, (Scenario Description), presents some elements to be inserted in the List\elements3, they are: Actor, Agent and Message. - for the Message element, by following the step 7.a.iii, we find that the definition of Message is quite similar to that of Interaction and therefore we can remove that respectively from List\elements2 and List\elements3.
 Interaction and Message will be considered as the same element from now on (the name Interaction will be used for both).

-Now List_elements2 contains only the element "Organization"; by analyzing it (step 8), we see that the fragment that should define it aims at creating a relationship between each organization and the requirements it is responsible to accomplish.
+Now in List\elements2 only the element "Organization" remains; by analyzing it (step 8), we see that the fragment that should define it aims at creating a relationship between each organization and the requirements it is responsible to accomplish.
 This is very near to the work done in the PASSI Agent Identification fragment that can therefore be easily adapted to cope with this new situation (the resulting fragment will be labelled Organization Identification).